sixeyed/dc-mta-workshop/part-3.md

 ```

 Then upgrade the application in the same way.
-This will replace the web app container and create new containers for the message queue and the handler:
+This will replace the web app container and create new containers for the message queue and the handler.
+In the [v1.3 Docker Compose file](app/docker-compose-1.3.yml) you'll see we're using the [official image](https://hub.docker.com/_/nats/) for the [NATS](https://nats.io/) message queue:

 ```
 C:\scm\github\sixeyed\dc-mta-workshop\app